reubensultana/reubensultana/ChatGPT/weight-training-plan-4.md

 ## Single Bar Workout

-The idea of this workout is to use a single 20kg bar (add plates as you progress) to perform a full-body routine that targets all major muscle groups.
+The idea of this workout is to use a single 20kg bar (add iterations and/or plates as you progress) to perform a full-body routine that targets all major muscle groups.
 This workout should be done no more than once a week, with at least one rest day before going back to your regular workout plan.

 - Warmup: 5-10 minutes of light cardio (treadmill walking, cycling, rowing) and dynamic stretches.
 - Stretching: 5-10 minutes of full-body stretching focusing on major muscle groups.